-For admissions from September 2023
+For admissions from September 2024 to August 2025

 1. Introduction

 Our Vision

 'Bakewell C of E Infant School aims to provide a happy, safe environment for learning here children are valued, supported to achieve, through high expectations and quality teaching.
 Our ethos embraces the Christian values of kindness, love and respect in all we do supported by our local community.'